elouangrimm/MinimalNewTab/README.md

 # MinimalNewTab

-## An extremely minimal New Tab Page!
+## An extremely minimal New Tab Page, that just creates a solid color page from a color picker!

 Basically just install the `.crx` file in the [**releases**](https://github.com/elouangrimm/MinimalNewTab/releases) tab and you are good!